betafish-inc/adblock-releases/README.md

 * `npm run prettier` runs prettier on HTML, CSS, and JSON files in the adblock-betafish directory and list all files that need to be Prettier.
 * `npm run prettier-fix` runs prettier and automatically replaces with Prettier versions for HTML, CSS, and JSON files in the adblock-betafish directory.
 * `npm run html-hint` runs HTMLhint and flags any issues with the HTML templates such as missing `DOCTYPE`, tags and/or attributes.
 This does not run on pre-commits so it must be run manually.
 New AdBlock custom attributes should be added in `/rules/static/custom_attributes.json`.
 If mistakenly flagged, standard HTML attributes should be added in `/rules/static/aria_attributes.json` or `/rules/static/mapped_attributes.json`.

-## Development

-This repository leverages the existing Adblock Plus code.
-You should therefore make improvements to Adblock Plus and other dependencies instead where possible.
-When not possible you can add functionality by modifying the AdBlock specific meta data files and JavaScript code found in this repository.

-### Metadata

-The metadata files, for example `metadata.chrome`, are used by the build system to configure and build the extension.
-Each metadata file consists of sections, under which there are a series of keys and values.
-Some metadata files are specific to the various platforms, like Chrome or Safari.
-Other metadata files are used for all platforms.

-The metadata files in this repository inherit from the ones contained within the `adblockpluschrome` and `adblockplus` dependencies.

- - Options specified in this repository's metadata files will take precedence over options specified in the `adblockplus` and `adblockpluschrome` metadata files.
- - The values of options are always strings, however they sometimes are used as space delimited lists.
-For those cases you can add or remove items with the special `+=` and `-=` syntax.
-(You can also use this syntax to append items to inherited values.
-For example to append the path of an additional background script specific to AdBlock to a list that was inherited from the Adblock Plus metadata files.)

-_Note: For changes to metadata files to take effect (as with changes to any other files) a new build must first be generated._

-### Extending functionality

-To extend this extension's functionality you can add additional content and background scripts using the metadata files mentioned above.
-Relevant metadata sections to modify include `general.backgroundScripts`, `contentScripts.document_start`, `contentScripts.document_end` and `mapping`.

-Example content and background scripts have already been added, `content.js` and `background.js` respectively, using `metadata.adblock`.
-For an example of more advanced usage I recommend taking a look at `adblockpluschrome/metadata.common`.

-### Adding to manifest.json

-There is now the ability to add any key/value pairs to the manifest.json file by adding them to the [manifest] section of the metadata.adblock file.
-The following rules apply:

-* An option's key may be declared as a series of nested dictionary keys, seperated by '.'.
-* Declaring an option's value in a new line (even if only one is given) will define the option's value as a list.
-* When an option's value is defined as a list, no other nested objects may follow.
-* A list is expandable by the ConfigParser's '+=' token (Note: A previously declared string will be converted into a list).
-* Values may be marked as `number` or `bool` by prefixing them accordingly (this also applies to values in a list):
-  * bool:<value>
-  * number:<value>
-* An inherited key may be removed by giving it a value of 'REMOVE'

-        Example:
-                                    {
-        foo = foo                     "foo": "foo",
-        asd =                         "asd": ["asd"],
-          asd                         "bar": {
-        bar.baz = a                     "baz": ["a", "c", "d"] baz.foo = a                   },
-        baz.z =                       "baz": {
-          bar                           "foo": "a",
-          bool:true             ===>    "z": ["bar", true]
-        bar.baz +=                    },
-          c                           "bad": true,
-          d                           "good": false,
-        bad = bool:true               "is": {
-        good = bool:false               "integer": 1,
-        is.integer = number:1           "float": 1.4
-        is.float = number:1.4         }
-                                    }

 ## Developer Guide